zxcand/PET/README.md

 iPET
+Here is our final project of NTU IOT course on 2015 spring.
 ======
-Here is our final project of NTU IOT coure on 2015 spring.

 Hardware:
   raspberry pi model B+ (with pi camera)
   3D models made by ourselves (see:  )